 Because hypersexuality usually involves someone else…or multiple “someone elses.”

-Hypersexuality is a condition that causes the sufferer to have an intensely increased, overwhelmingly strong, desire for sex.
+Hypersexuality is when someone has an intensely increased, overwhelmingly strong, desire for sex.

-And in bipolar disorder, it accompanies mania.
+And in bipolar disorder, it can accompany mania.
 It’s not a part of that person’s character.
 It’s caused by the disorder in their brain.

 Here’s another definition: Any compulsive sexual behavior that interferes with normal living and causes severe stress on the family, friends, loved ones, and one’s work environment.